 Motion has become a really important part of the web design field in recent years.
 Motion and animation add layers of dimension to an interface, aiding the user, offering feedback, delighting, and engaging along the way.

-CSS animation techniques are often a web designer’s gateway into the world of motion, and the best way to get started is to check out our post.
+CSS animation techniques are often a web designer’s gateway into the world of motion, and the best way to get started is to check out our complete guide:

 6. Learn CSS: The Complete Guide

 This Learning Guide will continue to be updated with all the latest and greatest CSS tutorials and courses to help you stay at the very top of your game!

-To keep up with all the CSS content we publish, remember to sign up to our weekly digests to get a comprehensive summary of all our new web design tutorials each week, follow @wdtuts on Twitter, and like the Envato Tuts+ Web Design page on Facebook.
+To keep up with all the CSS content we publish, remember to sign up to our weekly digests to get a comprehensive summary of all our new web design tutorials each week, follow @tutsplus on Twitter, and like the Envato Tuts+ page on Facebook.